ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Non-standard Processes
 ----------------------

+.. _explanation-package-specific-non-standard-processes:

 Package-specific non-standard processes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a package or set of packages requires deviation from our standard
 process, but we expect to routinely deviate in the same way for
 subsequent updates to the same packages, we document these deviations
-under `package-specific notes <#package-specific-notes>`__.
-This allows
+under :ref:`package-specific notes <reference-package-specific-notes>`.
-us to be consistent in our approaches to review, QA and release.
-If the
+This allows us to be consistent in our approaches to review, QA and
-package-specific note has been approved by one member of the SRU team,
+release.
+If the package-specific note has been approved by one member of
-other SRU team members will try to honour that previous approval when
+the SRU team, other SRU team members will try to honour that previous
-reviewing.
+approval when reviewing.

+.. _explanation-staged-uploads:

 Staging low priority uploads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~